mhipszki/sinonjs-deep-equal-bug/README.md

 The included test cases try to require `sinon` to test it in different contexts:

-1. 'document' property does not exist in global scope
+1. `document` property does not exist in global scope
-2. 'document' property exists in global scope and has 'createElement' method on it (like 'window.document' does in a browser)
+2. `document` property exists in global scope and has `createElement` method on it (like `window.document` does in a browser)
-3. 'document' property exists in global scope but does not have 'createElement' method on it
+3. `document` property exists in global scope but does not have `createElement` method on it
-4. 'document' property exists in global scope but it is not an object
+4. `document` property exists in global scope but it is not an object

 **NOTE**: interestingly it is not the `deep-equal.js` module that makes sinon.js break in the first place but the library [samsam](https://github.com/busterjs/samsam) which is in its dependency chain: